On Krull-Gabriel dimension and Galois coverings: Krull-Gabriel dimension of selfinjective algebras

-Assume that $A$ is a $K$-algebra and $1_{A}=e_{1}+...+e_{s}$ is a decomposition of the identity $1_{A}$ of $A$ into sum of orthogonal primitive idempotents.
-Following \cite{HW}, the \textit{repetitive category} of $A$ is the category $\widehat{A}$ whose objects are $e_{m,i}$, for $m\in\ZZ$, $i=1,...,s$, and the morphism spaces are defined in the following way where $D=\Hom_{K}(-,K)$ denotes the standard duality.

-It follows from \cite{Sk0}, \cite{Sk4} that representation-infinite standard selfinjective algebras of polynomial growth are orbit algebras of the form $\widehat{B}\slash G$ where $B$ is a tilted algebra of Euclidean type or a tubular algebra (see \cite{AsSiSk}, \cite{Ri}) and $G$ is an admissible group of $K$-linear automorphisms of $\widehat{B}$.
-Here, the repetitive category $\widehat{B}$ is locally support-finite and the group $G$ is infinite cyclic \cite{Sk4}, so torsion-free.
-We determine the Krull-Gabriel dimension $\KG(\widehat{B})$ of the category $\widehat{B}$ in each of these two cases ($B$ tilted algebra of Euclidean type or a tubular algebra) and then apply Theorem 6.3.
-Finally, we discuss the existence of \textit{super-decomposable pure-injective} modules over standard selfinjective algebras of polynomial growth.
-The existence of such modules is related to the Krull-Gabriel dimension.
+It follows from \cite{Sk0}, \cite{Sk4} that representation-infinite standard selfinjective algebras of polynomial growth are orbit algebras of the form $\widehat{B}\slash G$ where $B$ is a tilted algebra of Euclidean type or a tubular algebra and $G$ is an infinite cyclic (so torsion-free) admissible group of $K$-linear automorphisms of $\widehat{B}$.
+Therefore, in order to determine the Krull-Gabriel dimension of these algebras, it suffices to apply Theorem 7.3 and Theorem 6.3.